GennadiyZakharov/nextflow-crash-course/docs/groovy-basics.md

 assert colors.'light blue' == '#8888FF' // using quotas to access string key in point notation.
 ```

-**Blame minute:** !!!Accessing nonexistent elements is not an exception.
+**A blame minute:** Accessing nonexistent elements is not an exception.
 Instead, it returns `null`:
 ```groovy
 def emptyMap = [:]